ruby/ruby/doc/yjit/yjit.md

   compiled, lower values mean less code is compiled (default 200K)
 - `--yjit-stats`: print statistics after the execution of a program (incurs a run-time cost)
 - `--yjit-stats=quiet`: gather statistics while running a program but don't print them.
 Stats are accessible through `RubyVM::YJIT.runtime_stats`. (incurs a run-time cost)
+- `--yjit-log[=file|dir]`: log all compilation events to the specified file or directory.
+If no name is supplied, the last 1024 log entries will be printed to stderr when the application exits.
+- `--yjit-log=quiet`: gather a circular buffer of recent YJIT compilations.
+The compilation log entries are accessible through `RubyVM::YJIT.log` and old entries will be discarded if the buffer is not drained quickly. (incurs a run-time cost)
 - `--yjit-disable`: disable YJIT despite other `--yjit*` flags for lazily enabling it with `RubyVM::YJIT.enable`
 - `--yjit-code-gc`: enable code GC (disabled by default as of Ruby 3.3).
   It will cause all machine code to be discarded when the executable memory size limit is hit, meaning JIT compilation will then start over.